 Because open-ended play, or free play (not a structured game or activity), has no particular goal, our children are free to explore their inner workings without judgment.
-So, when they play dress ups, they can access different parts of their personality to create characters.
-It helps them get a feel for what makes them comfortable in terms of attitudes, behaviors, etc. by taking on different personas.
+So, when they play dress-up, they can access different parts of their personality to create characters.
+It helps them get a feel for what makes them comfortable regarding attitudes, behaviors, etc., by taking on different personas.

 It helps their language development.

-When our children take on characters in play, they also modulate their words and communication styles to “fit” better with their idea of who the character is.
-Without it being a formal lesson, their character development leads them to experiment with new phrasing or speech patterns.
+When our children take on characters during play, they also modulate their words and communication styles to “fit” better with their idea of who the character is.
+Without a formal lesson, their character development leads them to experiment with new phrasing or speech patterns.
 This practice can help them with overall increased skills in using language.

 They’re practicing motor skills.

-While dressing up is fun, our kids don’t realize they are also exercising (using gross motor skills) while they play.
-They are also strengthening their fine motor skills when they grapple with zips, buttons, Velcro, and ties on their dress-up clothes.
+While dressing up is fun, our kids don’t realize they are also exercising (using gross motor skills) while playing.
+They also strengthen their fine motor skills when they grapple with zips, buttons, Velcro, and ties on their dress-up clothes.

 It helps them learn empathy.